Ananya0667/LinuxKernelDevelopment/README.md

 ## Context Switch Tracker

 Development of custom system calls for tracking context switches within the Linux kernel.
-The project includes:

 - Creating a directory for system calls and adding new files for each call.
 - Details on compiling and integrating these system calls into the kernel.